 12–6pm, Thursday–Saturday (during exhibitions)

-Pallas Projects/Studios is a not-for-profit organisation and a registered charity, consitituted as Pallas Projects CLG, a company limited by guarantee not having a share capital registered under the laws of Ireland, registered number 503645 and having its registered office at 115-117 The Coombe, Dublin 8.
+Pallas Projects/Studios is a not-for-profit organisation and a registered charity, consitituted as Pallas Projects CLG, a company limited by guarantee not having a share capital and registered under the laws of Ireland.
+Registered number 503645 with its registered office at 115-117 The Coombe, Dublin 8.
 Registered Charity Number (RCN) is 20206495.

 Pallas Projects/Studios is funded by The Arts Council